 What did you do now?

-Because I remember years ago I interviewed you, Katie, and you told me, Oh, yeah, the British authorities wanted to take my children.
+Because I remember years ago I interviewed you, Katie, and you told me, oh, yeah, the British authorities wanted to take my children.

 I'm like, what?

-Yeah, so basically, if you speak out against the narrative, I'm sure you don't understand that at Fox.
+So basically, if you speak out against the narrative, I'm sure you don't understand that at Fox, but if you speak out against the narrative that you're allowed to say, I understand it well.

-Um, the British government even commissioned a play called The Assassination of Katie Hopkins.
+And my British government, after jihadis tried to behead me for speaking out against certain things that we shan't mention here, the British government even commissioned a play called The Assassination of Katie Hopkins.

 I remember that.